Still Rolling: Mick Jagger Turns 80 | LatestLY

-That episode cemented the Rolling Stones' bad boy image, which served them well.
-It helped them distinguish themselves from their contemporaries The Beatles, who were seen as the squeaky-clean boys next door.
+The 1965 London episode cemented the Rolling Stones' bad boy image, which ultimately served them well: It helped them distinguish themselves from their contemporaries The Beatles, who were seen as the squeaky-clean boys next door.

 Shortly thereafter, the band's song "(I Can't Get No) Satisfaction" became a worldwide hit and the anthem of an entire generation.

-Jagger was known to be provocative in a calculated way.
-His hard-working ethics contradict his public image of a turbulent rebel.
+Jagger is known for being provocative in a calculated way.
+His diligent work ethic, however, contradicts his public image of a turbulent rebel.

-Today, even Jagger himself can probably no longer separate deliberate theatrics from what became reality.
+Today, even Jagger himself can probably no longer separate his deliberate theatrics from what became reality.
 He likes to downplay the band's scandalous era, saying they were just a teen band who didn't set out to have a bad boy image.
-Jagger is currently one of the wealthiest rock stars in the world, valued at a net worth of more than $500 million.

-But for his friend, Rolling Stones guitarist Brian Jones, the wild era of drugs and alcohol led to an early death.
+That rebellious image had serious consequences for one member of the group, however: For Rolling Stones guitarist Brian Jones, the wild era of drugs and alcohol led to an early death.
 He drowned in his swimming pool in 1969, at age 27.

 Rolling Stones and a train station

-Together with Jones and their mutual friend Keith Richards, Mick Jagger started the Rolling Stones after gigging as a singer in Alexis Korner's London-based blues band called Blues Incorporated.
+Together with Jones and their mutual friend Keith Richards, Mick Jagger started the Rolling Stones after playing gigs as a singer in Alexis Korner's London-based blues band called Blues Incorporated.

-On the railway platform, he ran into his schoolmate Richards who was also waiting for the train.
-The two discovered they both liked American blues and then decided to meet up to make music together.
+On the railway platform, he ran into his schoolmate Richards, who was also waiting for the train.
+The two discovered they both liked American blues and decided to meet up to make music together.
 About a year later, the Rolling Stones was born.

 The Stones in Germany

-It was in 1965 that Mick Jagger and the Rolling Stones first took to the stage in Germany, giving a concert in the city of Münster on September 11.
-The audience was euphoric — just as fans had been during previous tours in England and the United States.
+It was in 1965 that Mick Jagger and the Rolling Stones first took to the stage in Germany, giving a concert in the city of Münster on Sept.
+11. The audience was euphoric, just as fans had been during previous tours in England and the United States.

-Four days later, just 20 minutes into their concert at Berlin's Waldbühne, fans stormed the stage, the Stones left, and all hell broke loose when police tried to contain the situation using force.
+Four days later, just 20 minutes into their concert at Berlin's Waldbühne, fans stormed the stage, the Stones left, and chaos ensued when police tried to contain the situation using force.
 The Waldbühne was completely trashed and had to be renovated.
-The media reports left the conservative West Germans in shock.
+The media reports at the time left the conservative West Germans in shock.

 The private Mick Jagger

-Mick Jagger's private life was just as colorful.
+Mick Jagger's private life was just as colorful as his onstage antics.
 In 1970, he told the German magazine Musik Express that he had no intentions of settling down for a bourgeois life with a wife and children.

-A year later, he married Bianca Perez Morena.
+A year later, he married Bianca Perez-Mora Macias.
 His first daughter, Karis, was born the same year — but to singer Marsha Hunt.
 Jagger's first marriage lasted until 1979 and the divorce cost him an estimated $2.5 million.

-His second marriage, to former model Jerry Hall, lasted from 1990 to 1999.
+His relationship with former model Jerry Hall, lasted from 1977 to 1999.
 Other liaisons followed, such as a relationship with the American fashion designer L'Wren Scott.

 He has been with the 36-year-old former ballerina Melanie Hamrick since 2014.
 The couple have a six-year-old son, and when British media recently spotted Hamrick with a sparkling ring on her finger, she admitted they were engaged.